 By the 1963 Christmas season, The Beatles were already the biggest musical stars in the history of British entertainment.
 So the boys were asked to star in "The Beatles Christmas Shows" at the Astoria Cinema in Finsbury Park, London.
-The Christmas shows had been arranged by the Beatles' manager, Brian Epstein, and included several of his other acts—Billy J. Kramer and the Dakotas, Tommy Quickly, and Cilla Black.
-These shows were, quite possibly, the oddest performances of the Beatles' career.
+The Christmas shows had been arranged by the band's manager, Brian Epstein, and featured several of his other acts, including Billy J. Kramer and the Dakotas, Tommy Quickly, and Cilla Black.
+These shows were, quite possibly, the oddest performances of The Beatles's career.

 Traditional British Christmas shows always included a pantomime.
-"We didn't like doing pantomime," said George, "so we did our own show, more or less like a pop show, but we kept appearing every few minutes dressed up... for a laugh."
+"We didn't like doing pantomime," George Harrison said, "so we did our own show, more or less like a pop show, but we kept appearing every few minutes dressed up ... for a laugh."

 The Beatles would perform a few songs, go offstage and dress up in ridiculous costumes while the other groups on the bill performed, and then the boys would perform a corny ski, a fluff "melodrama."
 After the skit ended, the boys would again run backstage, take off the hokey outfits as other acts filled in, and come back on stage to perform the show's finale.

-"I'm changing the concept of pantomime," the show's director, Peter Yarrow, had said.
+"I'm changing the concept of pantomime," the show's director, Peter Yarrow, said.

 "Very Funny Chaos"

-"The Beatles were never much for rehearsals," said Tony Barrow, their PR man.
+"The Beatles were never much for rehearsals," publicist Tony Barrow said.
 "That never really mattered as far as the songs were concerned, but the fact that they were so bad at doing the sketches was an added extra for the show—it was organized chaos, but it was very funny chaos."

-"Let's face it," said Paul, "they would have laughed if we had just sat there and read the Liverpool telephone directory."
+"Let's face it," said McCartney, "they would have laughed if we had just sat there and read the Liverpool telephone directory."

 Barron Knight, who was in the shows with them, explained, "Because it was new to them, they didn't make a fuss.
 But as the run went on, I think they realized it wasn't really working.
 They wanted to be songwriters and pop stars, they didn't want to be actors."